Notre Dame Fighting Irish men's ice hockey: Compton Family Ice Arena

 In February 2009, The University of Notre Dame announced it will begin construction on a new, freestanding, on-campus ice arena designed to meet the needs of both the Irish hockey team and the local community.
-Construction on the 5,022-seat arena began on March 15, 2010 with the venue opening in the Fall of 2011.
-The arena held its first Notre Dame hockey game on October 21, 2011 when a sellout crowd saw Notre Dame defeat Rensselaer 5–2.
+Construction on the 5,022-seat arena began on March 15, 2010, with the venue opening in the Fall of 2011.
+The arena held its first Notre Dame hockey game on October 21, 2011, when a sellout crowd saw Notre Dame defeat Rensselaer 5–2.

 The new ice arena is located south of the Joyce Center, just north of Edison Road, and just west of where the new Irish track and field facility is being constructed.
 The majority of the general public arena seating is of the chair-back variety with bleacher seating in the student section.
 The Compton Family Center replaced the rink inside the Edmund P. Joyce Center.
 During the time that the Irish played at the Joyce Center, the facility was the second smallest home rink in the CCHA with a hockey capacity of 2,857.
-All seats were benchers, and most of the seating consists of temporary bleachers.
+All seats were benchers, and most of the seating consisted of temporary bleachers.
 In 2007, the Irish compiled an impressive 14–2–2 home record at the Joyce Center.